-Chargebacks will always come with fees attached, but the exact dollar amounts and fee schedule will vary by card network and payment processor.
-Review your contracts and documentation so that your accountants will know exactly what fees to look for, and when.
+Review your contracts and documentation so that your accountants will know exactly what fees to look for and when.

 How Do Merchant Account Types Affect Chargeback Accounting?

-If you fight the chargeback and win, you can clear the chargeback off the books by debiting cash and crediting Accounts Receivable.
-If the chargeback reaches the endpoint of the dispute process and is upheld (or if you choose not to fight it at all, which is advisable with true fraud chargebacks that you have no evidence to counter), you can write it off by charging it to a Bad Debts Expense account.
+If you fight the chargeback and win, you can clear the chargeback off the books by crediting cash and debiting Accounts Receivable.
+If the chargeback reaches the endpoint of the dispute process and is upheld (or if you choose not to fight it at all), you can write it off by adding it to a bad debts expense account.

-Fees incurred as part of chargeback activity should be treated as operating expenses.
+Fees incurred for chargebacks should be treated as operating expenses.
 If you already have an account designated for bank fees you can post chargeback fees there, but if you’re dealing with a high volume of chargebacks it may be advisable to set up a separate sub-account for chargeback-related fees to make reporting and analysis easier.